maksimryndin/distributed-book/src/decentralized/blockchain.md

 * distributed state transition requires consensus

-Replicated state machine, state transition is recorded as a block.
+Replicated state machine, a batch of state transitions (transactions) is recorded as a block.
 The first state is the genesis block.
 State transition is done via applying a transaction.
 Several state transitions (i.e. transactions) are usually combined into a single block for time and space efficiency.
 When several competing chains exist, we need to choose one (called *canonical chain*) via a consensus mechanism (PoW, PoS, PoA).
 Notion of finality.